metricly/metricly-docs/content/api/api-users.md

 ### Response Body

-The following Response Body includes confirmation the user has been created with the specified properties and a unique **id**.
+The following response body includes confirmation the user has been created with the specified properties and a unique **id**.
 Note the full template shows all available properties that can be included during user creation.

 ```
 {
   "user": {
     "id": 84990,
-    "email": "example+02052020%40gmail.com",
+    "email": "example+02052020@gmail.com",
     "realUser": null,
     "active": true,
     "properties": {